-Dr. Natasha Mutlow received her Bachelor of Science from the University of Calgary and her Doctor of Veterinary Medicine from the Western College of Veterinary Medicine (University of Saskatchewan) in 2002.
+Dr. Natasha Mutlow (B.Sc, DVM) received her Bachelor of Science from the University of Calgary and her Doctor of Veterinary Medicine with Distinction from the Western College of Veterinary Medicine in 2002.
 Since graduation, Natasha has only practiced in 24 hour veterinary clinics and has a love for emergency medicine, internal medicine and routine and emergency surgery.
 As a founding partner of the Fish Creek Pet Hospital, Natasha also enjoys the challenge of managing a very busy clinic.
-Natasha enjoys spending time with her husband, Glen, and little girl, Evelyn, as well as with her fur kids, Boston terriers Amy and Ruby, tabby cat Rosco and horse, Guinness.
+Natasha enjoys spending time with her daughter, Evelyn, as well as with her fur kids, Great Dane Kona, Boston terrier Ruby, American Eskimo Brutus, tabby cat Rosco and horse, Guinness.
 She enjoys getting together with family and friends, horseback riding and traveling.

-Dr. Mark Norman graduated from the Western College of Veterinary Medicine in 1999 and has been practicing in Calgary ever since.
-He took some varying career paths before settling into veterinary medicine.
+Dr. Mark Norman (B.Sc, B.Ed, DVM) graduated from the Western College of Veterinary Medicine in 1999 and has been practicing in Calgary ever since.
+However he took some varying career paths before settling into veterinary medicine.
 He acquired his B.Sc. in Marine Biology from UBC where he was also a member of the championship Thunderbirds football team.
 A move to Alberta brought him to the CFL playing for the Edmonton Eskimos for 5 years which included a Grey Cup win in 1987.
-He then went on to complete a B.Ed. from the University of Alberta in 1994.
+He then went on to complete a B.Ed. from the U of A in 1994.
 Dr. Norman was also a marine mammal trainer which involved work at facilities close to home as well as internationally, including Florida and Australia.
-Dr. Norman is currently an owner of the Southpointe Pet Hospital and the Fish Creek 24 Hour Pet Hospital.
-He divides his time between these clinics, but admittedly has a passion emergency medicine.
-Any spare time is spent in Chestermere, on and off the lake, with his girlfriend and their furry family of three Bernese Mountain Dogs and one cat.
+Dr. Norman is currently an owner of the Fish Creek 24hr Pet Hospital and the Southpointe Pet Hospital.
+He divides his time between these clinics but admittedly has a passion for emergency medicine.
+In his spare time you might find him out on a golf course or home with his girlfriend and their furry family of four Bernese Mountain Dogs.

 Sheri's research papers have concentrated around the development of a diagnostic test for diabetes insipidus in the dog and Shetland Sheepdog Leukodystropy (a disorder in the Sheltie's defined by Sheri in her residency).
 During her residency Sheri developed a strong interest in ultrasound and has integrated imaging into her form of practice.
 Her interests are diverse but endocrinology, gastroenterology (bowel, liver, pancreas), nephrology/urology (kidney and bladder) and immunology/hematology top the list.
 Sheri has a husband, two little girls, and a Golden retriever that keeps her busy when not at work.